Israel & History

 Jewish Virtual Library's account of the congress notes that Herzl originally hoped to hold the gathering in Munich.
 Local Jewish opposition helped block that plan, and the congress moved to Basel instead.

-That detail is worth keeping because it complicates the myth of instant Jewish consensus.
+That detail should stay in the story because it complicates the myth of instant Jewish consensus.

 Zionism was contested from the start.
 Some Jews feared it would damage their status in Europe.
 Some opposed its secular tone.
 Others doubted that a political nationalist movement was the right answer to Jewish insecurity.
-The First Zionist Congress is therefore not only a story about movement-building.
-It is also a story about winning internal Jewish argument.
+The First Zionist Congress is therefore a story about movement-building and about winning internal Jewish argument.

 The Basel Program gave Zionism a usable statement of purpose